If you find a tick on your body or notice a "bullseye rash," take the following steps:

 ILADS (International Lyme and Associated Diseases Society) and IDSA (Infectious Disease Society of America) have differing treatment protocols.
 ILADS takes a more comprehensive, individualized approach to diagnosis and treatment, while IDSA tends to use a standard method.

 Ticks can transmit multiple diseases, known as co-infections, with a single bite.
 Co-infections such as Babesiosis, Bartonella, or Borrelia Miyamotoi may complicate diagnosis and treatment.
 Practitioners in GLA’s referral program are experienced in diagnosing and treating co-infections.
+Learn more about co-infections on our website.

 This reaction is often a sign of healing and is known as a Jarisch-Herxheimer reaction or "Herx."
 Symptoms may worsen temporarily.
 Consult your healthcare provider, and consider detox methods like herbal supplements, alkaline water, or Epsom salt baths for relief.
 Learn more on our website here.